usnews/brightspot-cms/docs/documentation/debugging.md

 ## Contextual Debugger

 The Contextual Debugging Tool gives you an instant view of webpage metrics.
 By adding `?_debug=true` to a page URL the Dari Contextual Debugger is activated.
 This provides a view of the load time, in milliseconds, for each module (jsp) on the page.
 Color hotspots are added, with relative size, to provide a clear illustration of the slowest loading modules on the page.
 The larger the circle, and the darker the red, the slower the load time.
-Below, we can see the 90 milliseconds load time is the slowest on our page.
+Below, you can see the 90 milliseconds load time is the slowest on our page.

 #### Getting Context